ramantehlan/Mateix/README.md

 server | `--start` to start the server. <br> `--stop` to stop the server. <br> Server use port `1248` uninstall | To uninstall the mateix from the system

 > **Note:** In any case, you must not rename your mateix watched folder.
-Since, it's location is added to /etc/.mateix/syncList, on rename it will misbehave.
+Since it's location is added to /etc/.mateix/syncList, on rename, it will misbehave.

 ##### mateixWatch

-`mateixWatch` is the script which catch the changes in files, and call `mateix` command to take care of it. `mateixWatch` is automaticlly executed when the system starts by `mateix-watch.service`.
-It supports only following commands.
+`mateixWatch` is the script which catches the changes in files, and calls `mateix` command to take care of it. `mateixWatch` is automatically executed when the system starts with `mateix-watch.service`.
+It supports only the following commands.

 Command <br> (Prefix: `mateixWatch`) | Working
 --------|---------|
 start | To start the watch program on the files listed in `/etc/.mateix/syncList`.
-It use `inotifywait` to catch changes. <br><br> **Note:** I do not suggest using this command to start the watch program.
+It uses `inotifywait` to catch changes. <br><br> **Note:** I do not suggest using this command to start the watch program.
 Instead, you should start the `mateix-watch.service` service.
 If you still wish to use it, make sure you are a root user. stop | To stop the watch program, by killing all the `inotifywait` processes.